 Our next production

-a one-woman show depicting five very different characters.
-Each of them is involved in spirituality or religion, in ways that range from egotism to blatant fraud to despair to hope and love.
+a one-woman show depicting five colorful characters, all of them involved in spirituality or religion, in ways that range from blatant fraud to egotism to despair to hope and love.
 Mystery School is to open on October 28 in Penn Quarter, DC.

 A reading and talk-back—Sat., April 29, 2017

 A 29-year-old man of questionable mental health searches the beach, woods, and mountains for the one mysterious, beautiful thing all humankind needs—even though he doesn’t know what it is.
 An existential comedy

 The reading received strong applause, and the talk-back yielded mostly very favorable comments, and some valuable critical ones.
 We thank our audience, director, and cast!